Lead Investigative Health Reporter, Consumer Reports; March 2016 – Present.

-Freelance Journalist, New York Times Magazine, Scientific American, Pacific Standard, Popular Science, etc. : May 2011-Present.
-Report and write long-form narratives and news features; Co-authored college-level environmental science textbook, published by WH Freeman.
+Freelance Journalist, New York Times Magazine, Scientific American, Pacific Standard, Popular Science, etc.; May 2011-Present.

 AWARDS AND FELLOWSHIPS

-Global Health Reporting Fellow, Kaiser Foundation: 2009.
-Spent one month reporting on the rise of extensively drug resistant tuberculosis (XDR-TB) in Eastern Europe.
+Global Health Reporting Fellow, Kaiser Foundation, 2009; Reporting on the rise of extensively drug resistant tuberculosis (XDR-TB) in Eastern Europe.

-Horgan Prize for Science Writing (first place); Melvin Mencher Reporting Award; both from Columbia University, 2006: For my New York Times Magazine feature article on a scientist who was found guilty of fraud and sentenced to a year in prison.
+First Place, Horgan Prize for Science Writing, 2006; For my New York Times Magazine feature article on a scientist who was found guilty of fraud and sentenced to a year in prison.

-Columbia University, Graduate School of Journalism, 2006: M.S. in Journalism; Graduated with honors.
+Columbia University, Graduate School of Journalism, 2006; M.S.
+Journalism.
+With honors.

-Rutgers University, 2002: B.A. in Molecular Biology and Biochemistry.
+Rutgers University, 2002; B.A. in Molecular Biology and Biochemistry.
 Magna Cum Laude.
-Studied alcohol addiction in a behavioral neuroscience lab; coauthored scientific paper (Alcohol and Alcoholism, Vol 37-6, 12/2002).

-Research Assistant, Harvard Medical School: October 2002-August 2004.
-Studied epigenetic regulation in the immune system, primarily through mouse experiments; coauthored scientific paper (Nature Immunology, Vol. 5, 12/2004).
+Research Assistant, Harvard Medical School, October 2002-August 2004; Studied epigenetic regulation in the immune system, primarily through mouse experiments.